Symposium Speakers

 Outside of her professional pursuits, Kelli enjoys practicing yoga, cycling, reading, and spending quality time with her two grown children and her husband of 36 years.

-Brent Johnstone is a
+Mr Brent Johnstone

-Lockheed Martin Fellow and cost estimator at Lockheed Martin Aeronautics
+Lockheed Martin Fellow | Lockheed Martin Aeronautics

 Consec - Conference and Event Management